brkkartaloglu/pythonbasics/README.md

 # pythonbasics
-Basic scripts or applications about essential python knowledge
+Basic scripts or applications about essential python knowledge with some notes.